msekatchev/featureLabelling/README.md

 ## Source
 * Original photos and input files
 * Derived camera positions for original images used in MAIN and cornerImage-379

+## determiningCameraPose
+* Script for deriving camera parameters
+* Examples of output using centre labels on image 045